Tank and Tankless water heaters both provide hot water

 Pros of Tank Water Heaters

-While they are not as water or energy efficient as tankless water heaters, convention water heaters have numerous benefits, including:
+While they are not as water or energy efficient as tankless water heaters, convention tank water heaters have numerous benefits, including:

 Lower installation cost

-Typically you’re just replacing the tank for the same-sized unit.
+Typically you’re just replacing the hot water tank for the same-sized unit.
 However, new Federal Energy Standards have increased the size of tank water heaters.
 A professional will have to ensure that the larger units will fit in the existing space when replacing.

 Cons of Tank Water Heaters